lucafoscili/lf-nodes/docs/IMAGE_EDITOR.md

    5. Emits a prompt-server event (`lf-imageseditingbreakpoint`) so the frontend opens the editor.
    6. Blocks until the dataset’s `status` column flips to `completed` (the UI mutation).
    7. Reads final `nodes` entries, resolves image paths with `get_comfy_dir(type)` + `subfolder`, converts to tensors, and returns them to the ComfyUI graph.
+   8. Emits the same output shape as the disk loader: single image, full batch, names, creation dates, count, and resolved selection metadata alongside a deep-cloned dataset JSON (now guaranteed to include `context_id` and selection details via the shared helpers).

 2. **UI lifecycle (high-level)**
    1. Widget loads the dataset file and renders the image gallery.